slack-samples/deno-announcement-bot/README.md

 Submitting the form will post the message and other details to the draft channel you provided.

-:lightbulb: Please note that interactive elements (such as buttons, dropdowns) etc. are not supported.
+> :bulb: Please note that interactive elements (such as buttons, dropdowns) etc.
+> are not supported.

 Use the overflow menu found in the draft message to edit the announcement text.
 Once ready, click the **Send Announcement** button to post the announcement in